smallwesley/getdata_tidy_data_project/CodeBook.md

 ## FIELD 4:
 "measurement_total_average"

-TYPE: NUMERIC
+TYPE: NUMERIC (17)

-DESC: The computed average of each measurement.
+DESC: The computed average of each measurement in decimal format.

 * * *